unh9908/proj_infra/README.md

 ### Configuring for execution in the VPC

 If you have done the previous section, you can mainly copy and paste the configuration steps you performed when Associating the Lambda function to the VPC, in addition to setting up the Lambda Security Group and then updating the inbound and outbound rules for TCP on port 5432 for Lambda and RDS security groups to refer to each other.
+In other words, from the previous section just reuse the same security group with the altered ingress and egress rules and save yourself some tying.
+For anyone who just skipped over the first two sections of the guide and went straight to the lambda project; run these commands.

 Create your Lambda Function's Security Group:
 ```bash